Careers: Broadcasting

 • Related technology and computer courses

-While each college has its own course requirements, broadcasting programs can often expand to include training for television, as well as radio.
+While each college has its course requirements, broadcasting programs can often expand to include training for television and radio.
 For example, students enrolled in Cayuga Community College’s Telecommunications program are exposed to combined instructional models to learn about both radio and television broadcasting.
 As a result, students in the program enjoy courses such as “Journalism Practicum,” “Interactive Media Production,” “Media Writing,” “Audio for Media,” as well as “Radio Practicum” and “Radio and TV Announcing.”
-Every community college’s broadcasting program varies, and some may be specialized specifically in radio.
+Every community college’s broadcasting program varies, and some may specialize specifically in radio.
 Examining the details and curriculum for each broadcasting program can help students choose the best training for their career interests.

 Palomar Community College

-Enhancing the theoretical coursework is PCC’s radio station, where students can enjoy hands-on experience in the industry.
+The PCC radio station enhances the theoretical coursework, where students can enjoy hands-on experience in the industry.
 Palomar College Radio provides students with the opportunity to work as show hosts, newscasters, reporters, and sportscasters.
-As their experience grows, students can also work their way up to become the radio station’s Program Director, Music Director, Production Manager, Promotion Director, PSA Director, and News Director.
+As their knowledge grows, students can also work up to become the radio station’s Program Director, Music Director, Production Manager, Promotion Director, PSA Director, and News Director.

 This video describes the DBA/CINE program at Palomar College.